 * * *

-I go into my brother’s room.
-It smells like armpits.
-I meander my way around his dirty clothes, careful not to touch them and look under his bed.
+I go into my brother’s room, which smells like armpits, and meander my way around his dirty clothes to look under his bed.
 It’s jam-packed with junk – not enough space for me.
-Maybe if the wardrobe isn’t stinky, I can . . .
+Maybe if the wardrobe isn’t so stinky, I can . . .

 I stop and sniff the air.
-There’s a smell that is not teenage boy.
-It’s sweet.
-It doesn’t belong here.
+There’s a smell, sweet and new.
 I follow my nose to Pete’s desk.
-The top drawer has a keyhole, and the smell is coming from inside.
+The top drawer has a keyhole and the smell is coming from inside.

 It’s one thing to break a hide and seek rule.
 It’s quite another to open Pete’s forbidden locked drawer.

-I open Pete’s sock drawer, and after mustering up my courage, I pick up his pair of smelly grey socks and take the key he hid there.
+I open Pete’s sock drawer, and after mustering up my courage, I pick up his pair of smelly grey socks and take the key he hid in one.
 Then I go back, unlock the forbidden drawer and open it.
 A waft of sweetness blows into my face.
-After the socks, this is great.
+My nose feels clean again.

 * * *